University of Utah: Football

 In 2004–2005, the football team, coached by Urban Meyer and quarterbacked by Alex Smith, along with defensive great Eric Weddle, went 11–0 during the regular season and defeated Pittsburgh 35–7 in the 2005 Fiesta Bowl, becoming the first team from a conference without an automatic Bowl Championship Series (BCS) bid to go to a BCS bowl game.
 The team ended its perfect 12–0 season ranked 4th in AP polling.

 2008–2009 was another undefeated year for the football team, coached by Kyle Whittingham, as they finished the season 13–0 and defeated Alabama 31–17 in the 2009 Sugar Bowl.
 Utah finished the season 2nd in AP polling, their highest rank ever.
 At the end of the season, the Utes were the only unbeaten team in the country, with the nation's longest active streak of bowl victories (8).

 The Utah Utes moved to the Pac-12 Conference for the start of the 2011–2012 football season.
-They are in the South Division with University of Colorado, University of Arizona, Arizona State University, UCLA and University of Southern California.
+They were in the South Division with University of Colorado, University of Arizona, Arizona State University, UCLA and University of Southern California.
 Their first game in the Pac-12 was at USC on September 10, 2011, and resulted in a 23–14 Utah loss.

 Gymnastics

-The women's gymnastics team, coached by Tom Farden (Head Coach) and Carly Dockendorf (Associate Head Coach), has won ten national championships, including the 1981 AIAW championship, and placed 2nd nationally eight times.
+The women's gymnastics team, coached by Carly Dockendorf, has won ten national championships, including the 1981 AIAW championship, and placed 2nd nationally eight times.
 As of 2013, it has qualified for the NCAA championship every year since 1976, the only program to do so.
 The program has averaged over 11,000 fans per meet 1992–2010 and has been the NCAA gymnastics season attendance champions 16 of these 19 years.
 In 2010, there was an average of 14,213 fans per meet, the largest crowd being 15,030.

 Marching band

 The university marching band, known as the "Pride of Utah", perform at all home football games, as well as some away games and bowl games.
-They performed at the 2005 BCS Tostitos Fiesta Bowl, the 2009 BCS Allstate Sugar Bowl, and the Inaugural Parade of President Barack Obama.
+They performed at the 2005 Fiesta Bowl, the 2009 Sugar Bowl, and the Inaugural Parade of President Barack Obama.

 The band began as a military band in the 1940s.
 In 1948, university president A. Ray Olpin recruited Ron Gregory from Ohio State University to form a collegiate marching band.
 Support for the band dwindled in the 60s, and ASUU (the Associated Students of the University of Utah) discontinued its funding in 1969.
 The band was revived in 1976 after a fund raising effort under the direction of Gregg I. Hanson.
-As of 2011, the band is under the direction of Dr. Brian Sproul.
+As of 2011, the band was under the direction of Dr. Brian Sproul.